rhenriquez85/PortfolioServer/README.md

 # PortfolioServer
 The home page for r3seprojects.
-Select different cards to view projects in portfolio.
+Select different cards to view projects in the portfolio.
 #
 Projects are dockerized and hosted in AWS.
 <br />